CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Items/IItemStack.md

 # IItemStack

 An IItemStack Object consists of an [item definition](IItemDefinition), a meta/damage value and NBT data.
-In other words, it refers an item or a block.
+In other words, it refers to an item or to a block.

 ## Importing the package
 It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops)), so better be safe than sorry and add the import.